The smallest physiological changes

 Eye tracking is conducted with a high-speed camera providing information on gaze direction and pupil size.

-We use electromyography (EMG) for measuring tension in the muscle around the eye and the acoustic startle reflex.
+We use electromyography (EMG) to measure tension in the muscle around the eye and the acoustic startle reflex.

 Moreover, we use electrodes to measure the skin conductance response on the palm of the hand.